Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 When booting in DOS 2 mode, bank 0 is permanently switched, and other banks are only temporarily switched when bank 0 code needs to call a routine or access data on one of these banks.
 When booting in DOS 1 mode, bank 3 is switched at boot time, and it remains switched forever.

-As it was the case of the MSX-DOS 1 kernel, up to four MSX-DOS kernel ROMs can be active at the same time, being one of them the "master" and the others the "slaves".
+As it was the case of the MSX-DOS 1 kernel, up to four MSX-DOS kernel ROMs can be active at the same time, one of them being the "master" and the others being the "slaves".
 However, this time the master will not be the kernel with the smallest slot number, but the kernel with the highest version number (the kernel with the smallest slot number is still selected as the master in case of two or more kernels having the same version number).

 ### 2.3.
 The Nextor kernel